Our SENDCo is Miss Sharon McClelland

 Health (including Emotional/Mental Health and Well-being)

-Qualified first aiders are allowed to administer medicine to children with parental consent.
-Care plans are drawn up in consultation with relevant experts, first aiders, teachers and parents/carers.
+All staff are qualified first-aiders, and are able to administer medicine to children with parental consent.
+Where appropriate, care plans are drawn up in consultation with relevant experts, first-aiders, teachers and parents/carers.
 We follow a Critical Incident policy.

-Services available to school include: the school nurse; Child and Adolescent Mental Health Services (CAHMS); speech and language therapist; educational psychologist and psychiatrists.
+Services available to school include: the school nurse; Healthy Young Minds (HYM); Speech and Language Therapists, Educational Psychologists and psychiatrists.

-MACAWS is our own school provision to support the mental and emotional health of our children.
+MACAWS is our fantastic in-school provision to support the mental and emotional health of our children.
 See our dedicated page for more details.

 Communication with Parents/Carers

-we have a website, which contains all the relevant information to inform parents/carers as to whom is who within school.
-We produce a fortnightly newsletter along with an edition produced by the children which is published with every other newsletter publication.
-We send home parent/carer questionnaires.
+Our school website contains all the relevant information to inform parents/carers as to whom is who within school.
+To help keep parents and carers informed about the daily life in school, we produce a fortnightly newsletter, along with an edition produced by the children, which is published with every other newsletter publication.
+As parent and carers views are important to us, we sometimes send home questionnaires, which help us to alter and shape our school community.
 Starting in March 2020, we will be introducing parent workshops with the aim of broadening the scope of our curriculum to families and the wider community.
-Parents/carers new to the school have meetings with the Head teacher.
-We also produce end of year reports for each child.

 What Help and Support is available for the Family?

-Arrangements have been made with families to support those who do not have access to the internet and need support with admissions.
-Information, advice and guidance required from the SENCo can be sought via the class teacher or the office staff.
+Information, advice and guidance from the SENDCo can be sought via the class teacher or the office staff.
 We have positive relationships with multi agencies and the school nurse is involved with inclusion meetings to help remove barriers to learning.

 Transition to High School

-At St Andrew's CE Junior School, Year 6 pupils visit their respective high schools.
-During the transition period, our SENCo has meetings with relevant staff from the secondary schools to ensure a smooth transition.
+Before the transition period, our SENDCo has meetings with relevant staff from the secondary schools to pass on vital information and to help ensure as smooth a transition as possible.

-We have a range of after school activities.
-A residential trip is organised for all Years 3 & 4.
+We have a range of after school activities, which are fully inclusive and available for all children in school.
+A residential trip is organised for all children in Years 3 and 4, which is also fully inclusive.